GOLD2022

 Several of our potential future residents are working as volunteers at our Thrift Stores along with many retirees from nearby Sun City Hilton Head.

-We are well in to completion of Phase II and received a donation of ~25 acres of buildable land in City of Hardeeville by a national housing developer in December 2017.
+We received a donation of ~25 acres of buildable land in City of Hardeeville by a national housing developer in December 2017.
 They see our "neighborhood with a purpose" concept as an attractive complement to their plans for a larger development of over 9300 home sites.

 How we listen